tarasmatsyk/tarasmatsyk.com/content/posts/3-how-to-custom-email-address.md

 [![gsuite-logo.png](https://i.postimg.cc/0jSKfdpr/gsuite-logo.png)](https://postimg.cc/Wq24pZYP)

 Show me a man who is not familiar with gmail, anyone here?
-Setting up custom domain using g-suite is a walk in the park, for everyone, literally.
+Setting up a custom domain using g-suite is a walk in the park, for everyone, literally.
 I've never seen easiest configuration, Google beats everyone here.
 It has the only cons - price.
 I know, I know, 5 bucks is a price of morning coffee, but let's go further.
 If I have 5 buddies and we want to try a custom email - the price goes to 25$.
 Over all services, it seems that Google gives the best value for asked money.